 Never send money or check through regular postal service

-Not only it takes much longer time to reach your loved ones, such method is prone to pilferage and your cash or check could be stolen or lost during shipment.
+Not only it takes much longer time to reach your loved ones, but such a method is also prone to pilferage, and your cash or check could be stolen or lost during shipment.

 Remit through banks that offer ATM service